jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_B--GettingOnTheInternets.md

 ### WiFi Access

-**NOTE:** WiFi instructions below will **NOT** work for Fall 2015 (as we will use hardwired ethernet connections as described above), but there are here for you to use to get on unencrypted or encrypted WiFi networks you might have at home or at your lab.
+**NOTE:** WiFi instructions below will **NOT** work (as we will use hardwired ethernet connections as described above), but there are here for you to use to get on unencrypted or encrypted WiFi networks you might have at home or at your lab.

 1. Plug in your USB WiFi module
 1. Check that you do not currently have network access: